yang-zhang/yang-zhang.github.io/stat_python_r.md

 A, B, C represent three different versions of a eCommerce website.

 ## Tests of proportions
+There are problems that concern single proportion and multiple proportions.
+- An example of a single proportion: the proportion of visitors to your website that clicked "Buy Now" (e.g., a 3% click rate).
+- An example of multiple proportions: the proportions of visitors to your website from different countries (e.g., 60% percent US, 30% UK, 10% DE).

 ### Single proportion
 #### A test
 526 out of 1000 people clicked in A. How confident are you when you say that the click rate is about 50%?